The Expendables (American band): Gettin' Filthy and Self-titled album (2004–2007)

-In 2005, The Expendables contributed to a compilation album that was a fundraising effort for the USA junior surfing team.
+In 2005, the Expendables contributed to a compilation album that was a fundraising effort for the USA junior surfing team.
 The 2005 film XXX Rated: A Year in the Life of a Santa Cruz Phenomenon follows the band during some of their touring.

-On September 4, 2007, the band recorded their fourth album, the self-titled, The Expendables, which was the first LP to be released on Slightly Stoopid's own label, Stoopid Records.
+On September 4, 2007, the band recorded their fourth album, the self-titled The Expendables, which was the first LP to be released on Slightly Stoopid's own label, Stoopid Records.
 The 16-song album featured the popular singles, "Down, Down, Down" and "Ganja Smugglin'".
 In the studio they added keys, percussion and trumpet, along with Miles Doughty of Slightly Stoopid on vocals for some songs.
+For a time members of the band played in San Clemente CA. where they picked up a young drummer from Dana Point, Austin Green who called out a temporary bass player for kicking his drum cymbals over in a studio warehouse off Pico.
+Josie, the owner of the studio where the band played, kicked the temp. bass player out after refusing to apologies or fight for the disrespect.
+The young promising drummer walked away to attend college.
+In 2007, The Expendables — the Santa Cruz, California reggae rock band — were active on the West Coast, including in Orange County, California.
+While their main 2007 tour featured stops in major cities like New York, Chicago, and Los Angeles, they also played in smaller venues across the region.